taikedz/bash-builder-presentations/talks/2019-03-13-techmeetup/main.rst

 Is this useful?

 .. note::

+    (Show the browser window where to find the long-form tips)

     * Sysadmins who might find this useful?
     * Will exhort their sysadmins too code this way?